Covid 19 coronavirus: Man in his 50s dies in Auckland

-A man aged in his 50s has died at Middlemore Hospital today, the Ministry of Health has confirmed.
+A father of four in his 50s has died from Covid-19 at Middlemore Hospital today.

 He is the youngest person to have died from the virus in New Zealand and the first Covid-related death here since May 28.